 Why aren’t emerging or cutting-edge technologies included in the catalogue?

 The trial is supporting farmers to invest in IoT technology currently available in agriculture to realise the benefits currently on offer from on-farm IoT.

 Why can’t farmers use the grant money to buy technology of their choice?

-We’ve taken this approach because we know that for many Victorian farmers, being unfamiliar with what technologies are out there and the potential benefits, or being unsure which technology to choose, can be a significant barrier to investing in IoT.
+We’ve taken this approach because in the lead up to the trial, Victorian farmers told Agriculture Victoria that being unfamiliar with what technologies are out there and the potential benefits, or being unsure which technology to choose and how to use it, can be a significant barrier to investing in IoT.

 The Catalogue of Apps & Devices will contain a range of different IoT technologies and different suppliers.
 Participating farmers will be able to choose IoT solutions from the catalogue.